Restoring from Backups

 Restoring a configuration with this method does not initiate an automatic reboot.
 Minor changes do not require a reboot, though reverting some major changes will.

-If a change was only made in one specific section, such as firewall rules, trigger a refresh in that area of the GUI to enable the changes.
+If a change was only made in one specific section, such as firewall rules, trigger a refresh in that area of the GUI to apply the changes.
 For firewall rules, a filter reload would be sufficient.
 For OpenVPN, edit and save the VPN instance.
 The necessary actions to take depend on the changes in the restored configuration, but the best way ensure that the full configuration is active is to reboot.

 If necessary, reboot the firewall with the new configuration by going to Diagnostics > Reboot System and click Yes.